FOREX-Dollar index hits 10-month low on Fed bets, strong China data

 China's second-quarter gross domestic product topped forecasts with a rise of 6.9 percent on the year, while retail sales and industrial output from the world's second-largest economy were both strong.

 The data boosted the Australian dollar given the country's trade relationship with China, analysts said.
-The Aussie shot to a more than two-year high of $0.7840, with bulls targeting the 200-week moving average around $0.8018, but was last down slightly against the dollar at $0.7819.
+The Aussie shot to a more than two-year high of $0.7840, with bulls targeting the 200-week moving average around $0.8018, before turning negative against the dollar and last trading down 0.3 percent at $0.7801.

+The dollar hit more than two-week lows against the onshore and offshore yuan, respectively, of 6.7645 yuan and 6.7602 yuan but last traded mostly flat.

 The dollar index, which measures the greenback against a basket of six major rivals, touched its lowest since last September of 95.018.
-While it was last mostly flat on the day, it was not far from that 10-month trough at 95.157.
+While it was last flat on the day at 95.149, it was not far from that 10-month trough.

 Against the Mexican peso, the dollar hit 17.5340 pesos , putting it near Friday's more than one-year low of 17.530.